Ecodev/gims/docs/content/filter.rst

 If you wish to change the color of the filter used in the graph, click on the color selection icon.
-If changes have been performed and you want to keep them, don't forget to click on the blue "Save" button.
+If changes have been performed and you want to keep them, don't forget to click on the blue :guilabel:`Save` button.

 .. image:: img/filters3.png
     :width: 100%